anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, the registrar-agent provides agent-signed-data containing the pledge product-serial-number, signed with the private key corresponding to the EE (RegAgt) certificate, as described in {{exchanges_uc2_1}}.
 This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.

-The registrar MUST provide the EE (RegAgt) certificate identified by the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR in its RVR (see also {{{pvr-proc-reg}}.
+The registrar MUST provide the EE (RegAgt) certificate identified by the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR in its RVR (see also {{pvr-proc-reg}}.

 The MASA in turn verifies the registrar LDevID certificate is included in the PVR (contained in the "prior-signed-voucher-request" field of RVR) in the "agent-provided-proximity-registrar-certificate" leaf and may assert the PVR as "verified" or "logged".